-Please join us on Mondays once a month to for this members-only opportunity to learn from marine and aquatic educators and scientists.
+Please join us on Mondays once a month for this opportunity to learn from marine and aquatic educators and scientists.
 Speakers will share experiences, educational tips and stories from the field.
-Registration is required; the link is available on the NAME Members-only Page.
-After registering, you will receive a confirmation email containing information about joining the meeting.
-Please contact email@example.com if you have any questions or problems with the meeting link.
-If you would like to present, please contact Giovannina Souers at firstname.lastname@example.org
+Registration is required; after registering, you will receive a confirmation email containing information about joining the meeting.
+Please contact firstname.lastname@example.org if you have any questions or problems with the meeting link.
+If you would like to present, please contact Giovannina Souers at email@example.com

 Not a member?
 Membership expired?
 Make sure to join or renew now so you don’t miss out on these fabulous events!